What You Need to Know About Hawaii’s Ground Transportation

 You won’t find any scooters at the airport.
 You’ll have to Uber or taxi to the scooter rental office.
 But some scooter companies will drop the bike off at your hotel for an extra charge.
 This is a convenient option for those with a free hotel shuttle from the airport.

-Of course, if you have a motorcycle license, you can rent a much more powerful scooter that is capable of going the island’s top speed limit.
+Of course, if you have a motorcycle license, you can rent a much more powerful scooter that is capable of going to the island’s top speed limit.
 And you just might be able to find a powerful motorcycle for rent, as well.

 We obviously recommend that you rent a car on the islands, but there is one place where we do not recommend a rental car.
 The city of Honolulu features big city traffic and plenty of parking restrictions.
 Your hotel may even charge for parking.
 But Honolulu has an extensive public transportation system while taxis and Uber work well in the compact urban area.

 Bus services are limited on the islands of Kauai, Maui, and The Big Island, and they are nearly non-existent on Molokai and Lanai.
 The bus systems in the outlying islands are geared more towards locals and their work schedules.
-They aren’t exactly tourist friendly.
+They aren’t exactly tourist-friendly.

 But the bus system in Honolulu is extensive.
-It can take you just about anywhere you need to go in the city, and you don’t have to worry about driving in the city’s world-famous traffic or finding a parking spot.
+It can take you just about anywhere you need to go to the city, and you don’t have to worry about driving in the city’s world-famous traffic or finding a parking spot.
 You can even use the DaBus2 app to make sense of the city’s public transportation system.

 You can always choose to stay a few days in the big city of Honolulu without a car before renting a car to drive to the more remote north shore.
 It’ll save you a bit of money, a lot of hassle, and a good chunk of time.
 And time is the most important resource you have on the Hawaiian islands.